christian-esken/RideRun/README.md

 # Status
 This App is in early development.
 Updates can be ssen below as the project progresses.

-2021-04-24 Park Selector : Selecting parks, including name filter 2021-04-22 Starting tests with a large amount of test data (1000 parks) 2021-04-20 Ride View : Counting rides is possible 2021-04-19 App is created
+2021-04-24 Park Selector : Fully working name filter 2021-04-22 Starting tests with a large amount of test data (1000 parks) 2021-04-20 Ride View : Counting rides is possible 2021-04-19 App is created